Best Wine Bars in Bend, OR

 Seating: Indoor and outdoor patio.

 Wines: Glasses, flights, and bottles.
-Beer also available.
+Beer is also available.

 Cost: Glasses around $8-15.
 Bottles from under $20 to $60+.

-This fine wine importer and producer is headquartered in Bend, and its wine bar there is great spot to relax and slow down after a long day of work, paddle boarding, or whatever has you feeling thirsty.
+This fine wine importer and producer is headquartered in Bend, and its wine bar there is a great spot to relax and wind down after a long day of work, paddle boarding, or whatever has you feeling thirsty.
 Try out one of their wines either in the cute and comfy indoor tasting room or on the sunny patio by the garden.
-You won’t find any mass produced wines here.
-Elixir sources its wines with care from family-owned vineyards around the world, from the Willamette Valley to South America and Europe.
-You can try anything from their portfolio at Elixir.
+You won’t find any mass-produced wines here.
+Elixir sources its wines from family-owned vineyards around the world, from the Willamette Valley to South America and Europe.
 Flights rotate regularly and the tasting fee is waived with a bottle purchase.

 The Bend Wine Bar